 🎙 On the Road to the World's Best Branding #

 Branding.
 What's it all about?
 Is it good, or is it wack?
 Come found out as we take a closer how we do event branding and theming at Brella.
 We'll go through branding and color palette generation in general, look at the implementation in our end, and see what the future holds.

 GitHub Star 🌟 · DevRel at Snyk 🥑 · Author of Essential Node.js Security · Node.js CLI Best Practices 🔥 · Docker security 🐳

 🎙 You thought your React application is secure?
 Think again #

 Modern frontend frameworks like React are well thought-of in their application security design and that’s great.
 However, there is still plenty of room for developers to make mistakes and use insecure APIs, vulnerable components, or generally do the wrong thing that turns user input into a Cross-site Scripting vulnerability (XSS).
 Let me show you how React applications get hacked in the real-world.

-Saku is a Lead Recruitment Consultant with over ten years of experience from the field.
+Saku is a Talent Acquisition Lead with over ten years of experience from the field.
 Alongside the work, Saku works gradually his way through the PhD ("how professionals choose jobs").
 When not working, you can find him by the junior football pitch or jogging on the shores of Helsinki.

 🎙 The future of software development in Finland #

 Finland's the happy nation and in need of very many newcomers to the country especially in the tech field.
 What's realistic to expect in the future Finnish job market as a developer?
 Where do we expect the developer jobs to progress in the future?